With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 This extended healing time for the bone should not affect your day to day life after a couple of weeks from the extraction.

 If the clot fails to properly develop or dislodges prior to healing, (often as a result not following the aftercare directions) dry socket can occur.
+In this case, the bone in the socket is exposed to the mouth.

 A dull aching sensation will be felt within the gum or jaw.
 This is because the underlying nerves and bones have become exposed to saliva and food debris that they would not have, had the clot remained in place.